 - Ability to work on task and adhere to deadlines

 - Ability to travel to Washington, DC, depending on the grant program

-- Access to a phone, computer/printer and the Internet, depending on the grant program
+- Access to a phone, computer, printer and the Internet

-We are especially interested in individuals with the following qualifications:
+Further, we are especially interested in individuals with the following knowledge, experience, and qualifications: